aneisch/train-sensor/README.md

 Uses [RTL_FM](http://kmkeen.com/rtl-demod-guide/2013-01-02-17-54-37-499.html) and SDR to detect passing locomotives [end of train device (EOTD)](https://www.sigidwiki.com/wiki/End_of_Train_Device_(EOTD)) and publish messages to
 MQTT.
 Monitors head of train at `452.9375`MHz by default.
 You can tune to `457.9375`MHz for end of train detection.

 Optimum squelch value will vary greatly based on antenna, distance from locomotive, etc. Once the container is running, for the initial squelch tuning I recommend using `docker exec -it tcontainer_name /bin/bash`, executing `pkill rtl_fm` inside the container and manually running `rtl_fm -f $FREQUENCY -M fm -l $SQUELCH`.
-Lower the squelch value until you begin picking up noise, and then raise it slightly to silence it again.
+Lower the squelch value until you begin picking up noise, and then raise it slightly to suppress the noise again.
 This will be a good starting point!

 https://hub.docker.com/r/aneisch/train-sensor